-3. Whether Extended Producer Responsibility (EPR) is applicable to the entity's activities (Yes/No).
-If yes, whether the waste collection plan is in line with the Extended Producer Responsibility (EPR) plan submitted to Pollution Control Boards?
-If not, provide steps taken to address the same.
+3. Whether Extended Producer Responsibility (EPR) is applicable to the entity's activities taken to address the same.

 Yes, Extended Producer Responsibility (EPR) is applicable to the Company for certain products.
 The waste is collected and recycled through a Central Pollution Control Board (CPCB) registered recycler.
 In order to ensure compliance with the EPR, the Company has taken steps to register as a brand owner, the registration is in process.
 This indicates a commitment to responsibly manage waste in accordance with regulatory requirements and industry best practices.